wbarich/melio-name-classifier/README.md

 ## Project Overview

 This project implements a production-ready KServe V2 inference server that classifies names.
-The current implementation uses a **naive random classifier** as a placeholder to establish the end-to-end infrastructure.
-Future iterations will replace this with a trained machine learning model.
+The server loads a trained champion machine learning model selected via an internal model registry.

 ### Architecture